Key Standards in Teaching About Body Image

 It's presented by Millie from Millie Inbetween, who asks why our appearance is such a big deal to so many of us.

 The programme follows four children as they take part in an exercise to find out how they see themselves and popstar Meghan Trainor explains how she struggled with body image worries.

-For the teacher resources on the workshop on Dove Confident Me click here.
+Click here to view Dove's Confident Me teacher workshop resources.
 It is a 45-60 minute session that addresses key topics including media influence, peer pressure and self esteem.
 Students learn through class discussion, small group activities, videos and activity worksheets.